Frequently Asked Questions about therapy with me

 How long are therapy sessions?

-Sessions are 50 minutes long and take place either in my office in Pasadena (address below) or online using Zoom.
+Sessions are 50 minutes long (or 75 minutes for couples) and take place either in my office in Pasadena (address below) or online using Zoom.
 We can meet weekly, twice weekly, or every other week, depending on the level of support you need.

 What can I expect from therapy?